PForet/PForet.github.io/_posts/2019-01-05-preparing-computer-science-interviews.md

 When given a new problem, makes sure that you understand it by giving the interviewer (or testing on the simplest test cases for online exercises) a basic solution.
 Then, try to see if the questions fall into one of the big algorithms paradigms (is it a dynamic programming problem?
 Is there a greedy solution?
 Could it be related to graphs?).
 If the answer is no, then it is probably more a data structure problem such as the 3Sum problem above.
 In this case, try to see if you can find some trick (such as searching for `-a-b` in the list for instance), and if you can, try so find which data structure is more adapted for your problem (a Python `set` here).

-Don't hesitate to post in the comments if you have any question {: .notice--info}
+Don't hesitate to post in the comments if you have any question.
+I still have more examples and tips to discuss if this post gains some attention.
+{: .notice--info}

 ### Resources